Red-Flag Monthly Calendar

 - Financial strain from spring break affects social life.

-- Many students are forced to select a major and are not sure what field they would like to enter.
+- Many students are forced to choose a major and are unsure which field they would like to enter.
 Social life pressures increase during this time period - formal dances, parties, concerts.

 - With spring arriving, everyone wants to fall in love.
-Many students go through rejection or the fear of rejection or envy towards their friends who have successfully found a significant other.
+Many students experience rejection, fear of rejection, or envy towards their friends who have successfully found a significant other.

-- Frustration from being ill because weather changes so dramatically.
-Causes colds, lethargic feelings and limits their social commitments.
+- Frustration from being ill because the weather changes so dramatically.
+Causes colds and lethargy, limiting their social commitments.

 May